Cane Corso Breed Summary

 |Other Names||Cane di Macellaio, Sicilian Branchiero, Italian Mastiff, Cane Corso Italiano|

 The Cane Corso is a Mastiff-type breed that originated in Italy, having descended from Roman war dogs.
-After the Roman Empire fell, the Cane Corso worked as a farmhand, flock guardian, property guardian, family guardian and hunting dog (particularly of big and dangerous game like wild boar).
+After the Roman Empire fell, the Cane Corso worked as a farmhand, flock guardian, property guardian, family guardian and hunting dog (particularly of the big and dangerous game like wild boar).